Pulsation of quantum walk between two arbitrary graphs with weakly connected bridge: Introduction

 Both of these topics share a common goal: concentrating the quantum walker at a specific positions.
 Motivated by this, we investigate a related phenomenon called pulsation, where the quantum walker repeatedly transfers between two regions of the graph \cite{TS}.
 This behavior may be seen as a generalization of both spatial search algorithms and perfect state transfer.
 In this work, we aim to understand when pulsation occurs and to clarify the key factors that cause it.
 We hope that this pulsation can be added as one of the distinctive properties of quantum walks.

 Our study treats the Grover walk on the finite graph constructed by two graphs connected by an edge, referred to as {\it a bridge}.
 We put a weight parametrized by $\epsilon>0$ on a bridge, while all edges except a bridge are put weight $1$.
 The parameter $\epsilon$ is considered as the strength of connectivity.
 If $\epsilon=1$, standard Grover walk on the graphs is reproduced.
 While if $\epsilon=0$, effectively the bridge disappears, and the graph is decomposed into the three disconnected parts: the two subgraphs and the bridge edge itself.
 This means that the smaller the value of $\epsilon$, the weaker the connectivity between two graphs in our model.
-Then, intuitively, if $\epsilon$ is close to 0, it would be expected that the quantum walker would have difficulty transferring between the two graphs and would remain trapped on one side of the subgraphs.
-However, we observe a counterintuitive phenomenon: for sufficiently small $\epsilon$, the quantum walker goes back and forth between subgraphs via {\it a weakly bridge}, that is, the pulsation occurs in these settings.
+Then, intuitively, if $\epsilon$ is close to 0, it would be expected that the quantum walker would have difficulty transferring between the two graphs, either remaining trapped within one side of the graph or requiring an excessively long time to reach the other.
+Indeed, for correspondence classical random walk, it takes a large amount of time to converge to the stationary distribution, which is proportional to $\epsilon^{-1}$.
+However, we observe a counterintuitive phenomenon: for sufficiently small $\epsilon$, the quantum walker goes back and forth between subgraphs via {\it a weak bridge} on a relatively short timescale which is proportional to $\epsilon^{-1/2}$, that is, the pulsation occurs in these settings with the period $O(\epsilon^{-1/2})$.

+In the previous paper \cite{TS}, we demonstrated the existence of the pulsation on the graph identifying a fixed vertex of the Johnson graph with the center vertex of a star graph.
+Consequently, the class of the graphs we considered was limited. \red{ On the other hand, in this work, by introducing a weak bridge between two arbitrary graphs, we calculate their pulsation response (see Theorem~\ref{thm: prob}).
+This yields a more comprehensive result.}

 We obtain an asymptotic behavior of the finding probability of the quantum walker in either graph with respect to small $\epsilon$, presented in Theorem \ref{thm: prob} (see Section 4).
-Theorem \ref{thm: prob} implies that the behavior of the quantum walker determined solely by the number of edges in each graph and is independent of their structure.
+Theorem \ref{thm: prob} implies that the behavior of the quantum walker determined solely by the number of edges in each graph and is independent of their adjacency information or the placement of the bridge between them.
 Theorem \ref{thm: periodicity} gives the periodicity of the behavior of the quantum walk of order $O(\epsilon^{-1/2})$.
 This work provides a new feature of quantum walks called pulsation and we hope that it contributes to a deeper understanding of quantum transport phenomena.

 This paper is organized as follows.
 In Section $2$, we proposed the settings of the graphs and our quantum walk model.
 Section $3$ shows some numerical simulations.
 In Section $4$, we give our main results.
 In Section $5$, we address the proof of the main theorem.
 Section $6$ summarizes our results and discusses future work.